-- 1. I like books because... - 2.
-I give flowers because...
+- 1. I like books because...

+- 2. I give flowers because...

-2. Tell students that they are going to listen to the conversation between Leyla and Jack.
-They should listen and answer the question - Does Leyla or Jack need help?
+- 2. Tell students that they are going to listen to the conversation between Leyla and Jack.
+They should listen and answer the question Who needs help?

 Answer: Jack needs help.